 Transparency in armaments

-Regions and subregions wishing to develop regional confidence-building measures in the field of conventional arms may build upon existing measures with a global reach, such as the Standardized Instrument for Reporting Military Expenditures or the United Nations Register of Conventional Arms.
-They could, for instance, conduct regular bilateral or regional discussions on information provided by States from their region to these global instruments and on the strategic considerations underpinning the policy decisions reported therein.
+Confidence and trust grows when States are open about their military capacities and plans.
+That is why governments can report every year their national military spending to the UN, as well as their recent weapons transfers.
+Regions wishing to develop military CBMs may build upon existing United Nations tools: the UN Report on Military Expenditures or the UN Register of Conventional Arms.
+They could conduct regular bilateral or regional discussions on information provided to these global instruments and on the strategic considerations underpinning the policy decisions reported therein.